jacubero/VBF/Sphinx/source/criteria_d/useful_d/type.rst

 Type of function in terms of nonlinearity
 =========================================

-The *Type of function in terms of nonlinearity* of a Boolean Function (only for :math:`m=1`), that is, if it linear, almost optimal or a bent function (*F* with maximum nonlinearity and $n$ even).
+The *Type of function in terms of nonlinearity* of a Boolean Function (only for :math:`m=1`), that is, if it linear, almost optimal or a bent function (*F* with maximum nonlinearity and *n* even).
 The method used to obtain this informaton is the following:

 .. code-block:: c